Maisie Williams Reveals Who Should Take The Iron Throne On ‘Game Of Thrones’

 “People always think Maisie and I are a couple.
 I mean, I am obsessed with her, so you never know.
 She’s my drug.
 I’ve got an addiction to Maisie Williams.
 I actually stalk her hashtag on Instagram,” Turner revealed.

-Williams also shared that Turner is her go-to person whenever she’s dealing with an issue she can’t solve on her own or whoever she’s feeling a bit down.
+Williams also shared that Turner is her go-to person whenever she’s dealing with an issue she can’t solve on her own or whenever she’s feeling a bit down.
 She went on to say that it was Turner who encouraged her to step into therapy and to pay attention to her mental health.

 Game of Thrones will return for its final season on Sunday, April 14 on HBO.
 And hopefully, at the end of Season 8, fans will finally see who will survive the impending battle with the Night King and who will sit on the coveted throne.